-- You are eligible for coverage under your or your spouse's group sponsored health plan retiree benefits.
-If you have questions regarding your eligibility for coverage under your or your spouse's group sponsored retiree benefits, please contact the group's sponsor. - - and you are a United States citizen or are lawfully present in the United States - and you live in the service area in which we can provide retired group members access to network pharmacies, which includes the 50 United States, District of Columbia (D.C.), and all U.S. Territories, and you have Medicare Part A or Medicare Part B (or you have both Part A and Part B).
-Section 2.2 tells you about Medicare Part A and Medicare Part B.
+- You are eligible for coverage under your group sponsored health plan retiree benefits.
+If you have questions regarding your eligibility for coverage under your group sponsored retiree benefits, please contact the group's benefit administrator. - - and you are a United States citizen or are lawfully present in the United States. - and you live in the service area in which we can provide retired group members access to network pharmacies, which includes the 50 United States, District of Columbia (D.C.), and all U.S. Territories, and you have Medicare Part A or Medicare Part B (or you have both Part A and Part B).
+Section 2.2 explains Medicare Part A and Medicare Part B.